dleng2242/LearnBulgarianShinyApp/Azure_DevOps_Pipeline_Instructions.md

 and then set up the pipeline to automatically update the app using the `azure-pipeline.yml` file.

-Permissions will likely be an issue at somepoint.
+Permissions will likely be an issue at some point.
 To create the service connections needed for the pipeline you need to have Owner permissions over your subscription, or someone else can create one for you and provide you the details.